firefly-iii/data-importer/.github/support.md

 # Welcome to the Firefly III Data Importer on Github!

-:+1::tada: Thank you for taking the time to contribute something to the Firefly III CSV importer!
+:+1::tada: Thank you for taking the time to contribute something to the Firefly III Data Importer!

 ## Bugs